polakowo/vectorbt/README.md

-In contrast to most other similar backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, etc.), vectorbt is optimized for working with 2-dimensional data: it treats index of a DataFrame as time axis and columns as distinct features that should be backtested, and performs calculations on the entire matrix at once.
-This way, user can construct huge matrices with thousands of columns and calculate the performance for each one with a single matrix operation, without any Pythonic loops.
+In contrast to most other similar backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, etc.), vectorbt is optimized for working with 2-dimensional data: it treats index of a DataFrame as time axis and columns as distinct features that should be backtest, and performs any calculation on the entire matrix at once.
+This way, user can construct huge matrices with thousands of columns and calculate the performance for each one with a single matrix operation, without any "Pythonic" loops.

 To make the library easier to use, vectorbt introduces a namespace (accessor) to pandas objects (see [extending pandas](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)).